SkylineIndustries/Enhanced-Ride-Window-GUEST-EDITION/README.md

-# ***This is Enhanced-RideInfo-Window version Thrilltracker (2.0.0)***
+# ***This is Enhanced-RideInfo-Window version Silver Bullet (V5.0.0) Milestone 1***
-DISCLAIMER: This is a beta release of the Enhanced-RideInfo-Window.
+DISCLAIMER: This is a M1 release of the Enhanced-RideInfo-Window.
 It is not guaranteed to not break anything

 # Enhanced-RideInfo-Window
 This plugin is a extension on the already existing RideWindow.